-Denmark is popular for quite a few things.
-The world’s most livable city (Copenhagen), number one in the world in sustainable development, home to some of the happiest people, the country that gave us Lego and yes, its Viking heritage.
+Denmark is famous for quite a few things.
+The world’s top livable city (Copenhagen), the country with the best digital quality of life in the world, home to some of the happiest people, the country that gave us Lego, and yes, its Viking heritage.

-But Denmark and capital Copenhagen are also emerging as technology and startup hubs.
-While places such as the US, the UK or Canada are well-established tech scenes, Denmark is a contender that deserves just as much attention.
+But Denmark and its capital, Copenhagen, are also emerging as technology and startup hubs.
+While places such as the US, the UK, or Canada are well-established tech scenes, Denmark is a contender that deserves just as much attention.

-From having the most IoT sensors per capita in the world, the most digitized public sector to some of the most exciting tech startups, the country seems to have a few aces up its sleeve.
-What are the factors that are turning Denmark in a tech powerhouse and what are some of the threats hindering the tech sector’s development?
+From having the most IoT sensors per capita in the world, the leading country in e-government development, to some of the most exciting tech startups, the country seems to have a few aces up its sleeve.
+What are the factors that are turning Denmark into a tech powerhouse, and what are some of the threats hindering the tech sector’s development?

 Growing technology and startup hub

-The country is one of the top three EU countries when it comes to digital competitiveness, according to EU Digital Economy and Society Index, following closely Finland and Sweden.
+Denmark is one of the most digitized economies in the EU, with an excellent IT infrastructure and a tech-savvy population.
+The country ranks second in the EU when it comes to digital competitiveness, according to EU Digital Economy and Society Index, following Finland closely.

-Danish software companies will drive in a revenue of 3,000 million USD by the end of 2020, as estimated by Statista.
+Danish software companies are expected to drive revenue of $4.18 billion in 2022, as estimated by Statista.

-- robotics: the country prides itself with the prime robots and drones testing centers, hosting full-scale test facilities for drone and robot applications in healthcare, agriculture or production
+- robotics: the country prides itself on the prime robots and drone testing centers, hosting full-scale test facilities for drone and robot applications in healthcare, agriculture, or production

-- software development: tech giants such as Microsoft, Nokia, and Google have chosen Denmark to set up international research and development centers
+- software development: tech giants such as IBM, Microsoft, and SAP have chosen Denmark to established innovation and development centers/hubs in Denmark

 - security and encryption

-- eGovernment solutions: Denmark has pursued an ambitious agenda for digitizing its public sector and in 2018 reached the top of the United Nations’ e-Government rankings.
+- eGovernment solutions: Denmark has pursued an ambitious agenda for digitizing its public sector, and in 2022, it leads the top of the United Nations’ e-Government rankings.
+Furthermore, the public sector is the largest consumer of IT services and accounts for 25-30% of total spending

-But why is Denmark such a thriving place for tech & entrepreneurship?
+Why is Denmark such a thriving startup scene & digital hub?

 Government investment and support